caiofcm/dasslcy/README.md

-# Python3 wrapper for DASSLC based on Cython
+# Python3 wrapper for DASSLC using Cython

 This is a simple wrapper for using the "Differential-Algebraic System Solver in C" by Argimiro R. Secchi (PEQ/COPPE/UFRJ) in python3 using Cython.